madduck/reclass/doc/source/operations.rst

 (as suggested by the ``_fs`` postfix).

 ``yaml_fs`` works with two directories, one for node definitions, and another for class definitions.
-It is possible to use a single directory for both, but that could get messy and is therefore not recommended.
+The two directories must not be the same, nor can one be a parent of the other.

 Files in those directories are YAML-files, specifying key-value pairs.
 The following three keys are read by |reclass|: